NicolaLovo/embedded-project/README.md

 Open the folder `embedded-project-src` in CCS.

-> Note: do NOT open the `embedded_project` folder, since it contains additional files that are not needed for the
+> Note: do NOT open in CCS the whole `embedded_project` folder, since it contains additional files that are not needed for the CCS project.
-> project.

 The project includes are already set up to include the driverlib folder, you should be able to build the project without any additional setup.